YagiSoftware/blog/_posts/2024-08-18-how-to-create-new-arrivals-collection-in-shopify-using-shopify-flow.md

 date: 2024-08-18 22:04 +0800
 image: https://yagisoftware.s3.amazonaws.com/25-how-to-create-new-arrivals-collection/cover.png

-description: In the Shopify Flow app, create a trigger
+description: Create a new collection to store the new arrival products, then we can proceed to create the Flow automation for automating addition and removal of tags

 cta_code: |
   <div class="mx-auto max-w-3xl py-8 px-6" id="cta-box">